rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/sensor-L-Bracket.md

 **Increased Fidelity:** The Steering L-Bracket mechanism shall be strengthened using a metal component.

-**Adaptability to Steering Column:** The L-Bracket shall be positioned at least one quarter of an inch off the surface of the Mario Kart Bike’s steering column in order to bypass an existing rubber seal and to be properly secured in place.
+**Adaptability to Steering Column:** The L-Bracket must be positioned more than 0.25 inches off the steering column.

 _Buildable Schematic:_